 NOTE: The Detection Antibody Cocktail (ITEM 3) must be prepared before use.
 See Section VII for details.
+NOTE: The membrane arrays must be incubated separately with their specific detection antibody.

-9) Pipette 1 ml of the prepared Detection Antibody Cocktail into each well and incubate for 1.5 to 2 hours at RT OR overnight at 4 °C.

-10) Aspirate Detection Antibody Cocktail from each well.
+- 9) Pipette 1 ml of the prepared Detection Antibody Cocktail into each well and incubate for 1.5 to 2 hours at RT OR overnight at 4 °C. - 10) Aspirate Detection Antibody Cocktail from each well.